mayur256/mayur256/README.md

 <!-- Profile Header -->
 ### Hello There!!
 I'm Mayur 👋
-Enthusiastic Full Stack developer with an experience of around 3 years specializing in **React, Vue, Nodejs and Laravel**.
+Enthusiastic Full Stack developer with an experience of 3+ years specializing in **React, Vue, Nodejs and Laravel**.
 <br/>

 <!--Quick Overview-->